kevinmott09/proformBLE/README.md

 Instantaneous Power (watts) and Instantaneous Cadence are sent to Zwift.

 Also tested in NRF Connect to display power and cadence.

+The ESP32 was programmed in the Arduino IDE.